#HowIBuy – Joe Chernov, VP Marketing at InsightSquared

 We’re talking to a vendor right now, and I have some doubts about the efficacy of the technology.
 But I do know that my team spends a lot of time recreating manually what this vendor can automate.
 So there is a use case for us, but I want to make sure it works — and I refuse to accept the vendor’s internal case studies as proof.
 I’ve insisted on a paid trial.
 But they won’t budge, which is exacerbating my doubts.
 I won’t buy without the trial.
 As far as evaluating versus competing solutions, I ask my CMO Slack groups for alternative options — sometimes because I want to see what else is out there, other times because it provides pricing leverage.

 What is different about buying today than buying a decade ago?

 Joe: Because so much more data is available and because each new product you add affects the other solutions in your stack, finance’s expectations have justifiably skyrocketed.
 We don’t make a purchase of any size without a comprehensive business case that details what we tried to do manually, when / why we hit diminishing returns, what other solutions we evaluated, what “unintended consequences” the purchase may have on our tech stack, how and when we plan to measure, what other stakeholders have signed off, and how we landed on the price.

 Where do salespeople play a role in your overall buying process?
 What is the most valuable thing a salesperson can do in selling to you?

-Joe: Figuratively, they dump their entire product feature set on my desk and ask me to tell the what’s most important to me.
+Joe: Figuratively, they dump their entire product feature set on my desk and ask me to tell them what’s most important to me.
 In other words, they never take the time to understand what I’m trying to solve, and then apply their expertise to convey how their solution can help me achieve that objective.
-Instead they talk about features.
+Instead, they talk about features.